mushorg/conpot/README.md

 ## Documentation

 The documentation can be found [here](https://conpot.readthedocs.io/).
 If you are just checking out conpot, we suggest that you go for [quick install](https://conpot.readthedocs.io/en/latest/installation/quick_install.html).

-Meanwhile, if you want to tinker around and write your own template, change ports etc. we suggest that you do host install.
+If you want to tinker around and write your own template, change ports etc. We suggest that you do host install.
 You can find instructions on how to install conpot [here](https://conpot.readthedocs.io/en/latest/installation/install.html) and the FAQ [here](https://conpot.readthedocs.io/en/latest/faq.html).